 My family and I were once on a train from Salzberg to Vienna and were indulging in a playful game of charades, when this man comes and asks us to “keep it down”.
 He was on vacation with his family too and was evidently Indian.

 One thing which Indians do when they go abroad, is that they constantly criticise India.
 You’d often hear people saying things like “OMG, this is so clean”, “This place is so safe”, “India is so dirty”, “India is backward in this regard” without realising that they themselves form a part of the ‘criticisms’ they inflict upon India.

 What drives them to behave in polar opposite ways in the home country and abroad perhaps varies.
-Maybe it’s the obsession with the West that has engineered such a behavior.
+Maybe it’s the obsession with the West that has engineered such a behaviour.
 Maybe it is the strength of law and order enforcement abroad.